Mixonset Support: FAQ

 Can I change when the transitions happen?

 Yes!
-Simply drag the purple dot to where you want the mix point to happen, and our AI DJ will optimize the mix to happen at that part of the track.
-Apart from that, our AI DJ shows different transition options at different parts of the track in the form of white dots.
-From there, it’s a simple matter of dragging your purple dot to those suggested transition points!
+Simply drag the purple dot to where you want the transition to happen, and your AI DJ will optimize the mix to happen at that part of the track.
+Apart from that, Mixonset can give you a set of ideal transition points in the form of white dots, and you can easily drag the purple dot to any of them.

-You can also use Highlight Mode to preset the song length before a transition happens.
+You can also use Highlight Mode to preset the song length.

 What does Highlight Mode do?